nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanocapsulated:** Pertaining to drugs that are encapsulated within nanoparticles.

-### Expanded Definition and Usage\nDrug-loaded nanoparticles represent a significant advancement in medicinal chemistry and medical treatment methodologies.
+### Expanded Definition and Usage:
+Drug-loaded nanoparticles represent a significant advancement in medicinal chemistry and medical treatment methodologies.
 By manipulating particle size, surface charge, and material composition, these nanoparticles can be engineered to enhance drug solubility, reduce side effects, and improve drug absorption in treatment areas.
 This technology is particularly valuable in chemotherapy, where accurate targeting and controlled drug release are critical to maximizing tumor cell death while minimizing harm to healthy cells.
 In addition, drug-loaded nanoparticles are being explored in the treatment of chronic diseases, such as diabetes and cardiovascular conditions, where sustained drug release can improve patient compliance and treatment outcomes.